plotdb/uploadr/README.md

 For more information about provider, check the [Provider section](#providers) below.

+### Usage, without widgets

+Upload with a specific provider is simple.
+For example, upload with the native provider:

+    uploadr.ext.native({
+      files: [{file: blobToUpload}, ...]
+      progress: function ({percent, val, len, item}) { ... }
+      opt: {route: "path-to-your-native-provider-api-endpoint"}
+    })

+While @plotdb/uploadr provides upload widgets, in this case no UI is involved.
+If this is all what you need and don't need uploadr widgets, you can skip to the [Providers section](#providers) below.
+Check `no-ui/` page under demo site for a working example of uploading without widgets.

-### Uploader
+### Usage, with widgets

-If you only need an API endpoint for each provider, you can skip the Uploadr viewer completely.
-In this case, check the [Providers section](#providers) below.
+Uploadr widget provides a headless controller based on ldview so you can design your own widgets, yet a pair of Pug mixin as a predefined HTML template within a pug file are also available for you to use.
+Additionally, `@plotdb/block` modules corresponding to viewer and uploader are also available.

-To upload files via the uploadr viewer, create an `uploadr` object through its constructor:
+To upload files via the uploadr viewer, create an `uploadr.uploader` object through its constructor:

-    var up = new uploadr({ ... })
+    var up = new uploadr.uploader({ ... })

 with the following options: